 6. Shady Link Building:

 Google’s Penguin update has changed the perspective on how backlinks should be acquired.
 Although backlinks are Immensely helpful to gain traffic and increase the domain authority of a website (in some cases), there is a considerable amount of risk involved as well.
 Getting links from unnatural, spammy, and low domain authority websites will do more harm than good.
 Backlinks should be acquired most naturally, with a steady pace from relevant and diverse sets of domains.
-For a free backlink audit of your website, do gewww.egiraffes.com/contact t in touch with us.
+For a free backlink audit of your website, visit www.egiraffes.com/contact .

 Moreover, the internal linking of the pages is equally important.